-- \$2,000 pa - 1 year with possibility of renewal
+- \$2,000 pa - · 1 year with possibility of renewal

 The scholarships are available to students who are accepted into a course of at least two years duration.
-Prospective applicants should have an outstanding ability in a particular sport and are expected to be an active member of a UNSW Sports Club.
+Prospective applicants should have an outstanding ability in a particular sport and are expected to be active members of a UNSW Sports Club.
 Applications close late January.